2nd PUC ENGLISH NOTES - TOO DEAR - QUESTIONS AND ANSWERS - SOLUTIONS

 1) “You can’t earn stone palaces by honest labour.’
 Justify with reference to the story.

 Ans: The source of the King of Monaco’s income was imposed taxes on tobacco, wine, and soul.
-He likewise demanded a poll tax.
-The king thought that it was hard to take care of his retainers, his authorities, and to meet his own costs.
+He also demanded a poll tax.
+The king thought that it was hard to take care of his courtiers, his authorities, and to meet his own costs.
 No one could carry on with a king's existence with the small pay as the Prince of Monaco got from his subjects.
 Consequently, to commute home the reality of this assertion he cites the maxim, ‘You can’t earn stone palaces by honest labour.
 It possibly implies that in the event that one needs to maintain an unsustainable lifestyle, legit work alone can't get him enough cash for his extravagances.

 It suggests that one needs to take plan of action to bring in additional cash by some untrustworthy or deceptive methods.
 The King of Monaco likewise had a wellspring of extra or elective income.
 He used to get an enormous amount of cash consistently from a gaming housekeeper, who paid it out of his benefits acquired from his gaming house.
 The king realized that making money by running a gaming house where individuals took a chance with their cash at the roulette table was a grimy business.
 However, he had permitted it to run since he required more cash.
 Thus he wouldn't fret gathering extra income by this messy business also.